 Priority Name Description Status / Due Date / Target Date 6 Shoreside Sampling In May 2019, the FMAC partial coverage subgroup identified information needed to scope the next steps toward an integrated and cost efficient partial coverage monitoring program.
 Shoreside sampling was identified as one tool to be considered.
 Council staff were tasked to this project in June 2019.
 This project is being considered as part of the integrated partial coverage analysis.
 7 Explore alternative approaches to evaluate observer effects In June 2018, NMFS recommended and the Council supported reassessing the performance standards used to evaluate observer effects in the Annual Report and explore alternative approaches.
 NMFS staff have finished a draft manuscript on this topic.
 8 Identify best practices for estimating species weight when it is unavailable for a monitored haul Catch estimates for EM and observer data rely on weight measurements from observed hauls.
 This project would identify the best methods for assigning weights when they are unavailable.
 Improving weight assignments could occur independently from EM integration, and is therefore left as a separate task.
 Staff have begun preliminary work on this project.
 9 Agency ODDS Subgroup In June 2018, NMFS recommended and the Council supported the formation of an Agency Subgroup to document how ODDS operates and identify alternatives for improvement.
 Changes could include improvements to the linkage between ODDS and eLandings, changes to allow vessels that also fish trawl gear to be placed in the EM selection pool, and the trip cancellation and inherit process.
 Starting in 2022, NMFS recommended that all ODDS trips be closed using the existing pull down menu that lists landing reports associated with each vessel.
 This has yet to be implemented.
 10 Analysis of catch and bycatch estimation methods Analysis of catch and bycatch estimation methods, including evaluating design-based and ratio estimators; and incorporating variance from at-sea sampling through to the trip level.
 Development of variance estimators has been completed and is included as Appendix C of the 2019 Annual Report, which NMFS published in December 2021.
 This work will also be published as a tech memo.
 Further work continues to evaluate post-stratification methods in CAS.
 Currently, Machine Learning methods are being tested to explore different stratification schemes that better utilize available data.
-Regulato Regulatory Projects in NMFS Development or Review (Council has taken action or major work at current stage is NMFS's responsibility) 11 Observer provider insurance requirements In May 2015, NMFS determined that some observer provider insurance requirements in § 679.52(b)(11)(vi) are inapplicable and should be removed or revised.
+Regulatory Projects in NMFS Development or Review (Council has taken action or major work at current stage is NMFS's responsibility) 11 Observer provider insurance requirements In May 2015, NMFS determined that some observer provider insurance requirements in § 679.52(b)(11)(vi) are inapplicable and should be removed or revised.
 The National Observer Program and General Counsel are compiling the necessary documents for a Final Rule packet for review and publication in the Federal Register.
 They anticipate publication in summer 2022 with implementation 30 days afterwards and verification of compliance 120 days after that.

-Priority Name Description Status / Due Date / Target Date 12 Pot CP Monitoring Changes 1 ' NMFS would develop an RIR and regulatory change in consultation with the Council.
-No staff have been assigned to this project yet.
-13 Record keeping regulatory changes changes.
-NMFS would develop an RIR and regulatory change in consultation with the FMAC and the Council.
+Priority Name Description Status / Due Date / Target Date 12 Pot CP Monitoring Changes modify observer experience requirements for observers deployed on Pot CP vessels.
+NMFS has developed a draft analysis to revise monitoring requirements in this fishery.
+This analysis will be reported to the Council at their June 2022 meeting.
+Following Council input, a proposed rule is expected in late 2022, and a final rule in early 2023.
+13 Record keeping regulatory changes NMFS would develop an RIR and regulatory change in consultation with the FMAC and the Council.
 No staff have been assigned to this project yet.